irmowan/MatchingGame/Readme.md

-This is a simple matching game.
+This is a simple matching game, using JavaScript.

+You could try the game at [Matching Game](http://irmowan.me/MatchingGame/).

-It is also as an assignment of Coursera course, Advanced JavaScript of [HTML, CSS, and JavaScript]( https://www.coursera.org/learn/html-css-javascript)
+It is also as an assignment of Coursera course [HTML, CSS, and JavaScript]( https://www.coursera.org/learn/html-css-javascript).

 *Author:* irmowan

-*Date：* 2016.1
+*Date:* 2016.1